stackhpc/ansible-slurm-appliance/ansible/roles/squid/README.md

   See squid parameter.

-### Role Variables for squid_conf_template=squid-eessi.conf.j2
+### Role Variables for squid_conf_mode: eessi

-- `squid_eessi_clients`: Optional string.
+- `squid_eessi_clients`: Optional str.
 CIDR specifying clients allowed to access this proxy.
-The default is to use the CIDR of the host's default IPv4 interface, which should allow access from the [cluster network](../../../docs/networks.md).
+Default is the CIDR for the subnet of the [access network](../../../docs/networks.md), i.e. the first cluster network.
+For clusters with multiple networks this may need overriding.
-  For clusters with multiple networks this may not be appropriate.
+- `squid_eessi_stratum_1`: Optional str.
+Domain (in squid `acl dstdomain` format) of Stratum 1 replica servers.
+Defaults to upstream EEESI Stratum 1 servers.
-- `squid_eessi_stratum_1`: Optional string.
-Domain (squid `acl dstdomain` format) of Stratum 1 replica servers.
-Default is the upstream EEESI Stratum 1 servers.
+- `squid_cache_dir`: See definition for default mode above.